Dynamics of neural scaling laws in random feature regression with powerlaw-distributed kernel eigenvalues: Acknowledgements

 \section{Acknowledgements}

-This work was partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 368482240/GRK2416, the Helmholtz Association Initiative and Networking Fund under project number SO-092 (Advanced Computing Architectures, ACA), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the SPP 2205 – 533396241, and the DFG grant 561027837/HE 9032/4-1.
-Open access publication funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 491111487.
+This work was partly funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 368482240/GRK2416, the Helmholtz Association Initiative and Networking Fund under project number SO-092 (Advanced Computing Architectures, ACA), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the SPP 2205 -- 533396241, and the DFG grant 561027837/HE 9032/4-1.
+Open access publication funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 491111487.
+The authors gratefully acknowledge the computing time granted by the JARA Vergabegremium and provided on the JARA Partition part of the supercomputer JURECA at Forschungszentrum Jülich (computation grant JINB33).

 {}